-In 2017, we’ve produced and consumed more visual content than ever before.
-But which brands cut through the noise on social media this year?
+In 2017, we produced and consumed more visual content than ever before.
+But which brands cut through the noise on social media?

-Check out our list of the 17 best brands on social media in 2017, and give them a follow to inspire your 2018 social media strategy!
+Check out our list of the 17 best brands to follow on social media in 2018, and get inspired to ramp up your 2018 social media strategy!

 The Best Brands to Follow on Social Media